AqwamCreates/DataPredict/docs/API/QuickSetups/CategoricalPolicy.md

 ### getEpsilonValueScheduler()

 ```
-CategoricalPolicy:getEpsilonVaueScheduler(): ValueSchedulerObject
+SingleCategoricalPolicy:getEpsilonVaueScheduler(): ValueSchedulerObject
 ```

 #### Returns:

 * EpsilonValueScheduler: The value scheduler object that was used by the epsilon.

-### setClassesList()
+### setActionsList()

 ```
-CategoricalPolicy:setClassesList(classesList: [])
+SingleCategoricalPolicy:setActionsList(classesList: {any})
 ```

 #### Parameters:

-* classesList: A list of classes.
-The index of the class relates to which the neuron at output layer belong to.
+* actionsList: A list of actions.
+The index of the action relates to which the neuron at output layer belong to.
 For example, {3, 1} means that the output for 3 is at first neuron, and the output for 1 is at second neuron.

 ### getClassesList()

 Gets all the classes stored in the NeuralNetwork model.

 ```
-CategoricalPolicy:getClassesList(): []
+SingleCategoricalPolicy:getActionsList(): {any}
 ```

 #### Returns:

-* classesList: A list of classes.
-The index of the class relates to which the neuron at output layer belong to.
+* actionsList: A list of actions.
+The index of the action relates to which the neuron at output layer belong to.
 For example, {3, 1} means that the output for 3 is at first neuron, and the output for 1 is at second neuron.

 ### extendUpdateFunction()

 Sets a new function on update alongside with the current model's update() function.

 ```
-CategoricalPolicy:extendUpdateFunction(updateFunction)
+SingleCategoricalPolicy:extendUpdateFunction(updateFunction)
 ```

 #### Parameters: